Acuant/AcuantAndroidMobileSDKV10/README.md

 		-keep class org.jmrtd.** { *; }
 		-keepclassmembers class org.jmrtd.** { *; }

-**Note:**  See the Sample App to see how to set up the permissions and dependencies correctly.
+**Note:**  See the sample application for information about how to correctly set up the permissions and dependencies.

 ## Initializing the SDK ##